Friday, March 20, 2015

 Dèanne & Brent

-Dèanne promised to pass along an extra unopened baking powder.
-A short time later the bell on our front gate announced that her esposo, Brent, had arrived with the promised ingredient.
+Dèanne said she had an extra unopened baking powder.
+A short time later, the bell on our front gate announced that her esposo, Brent, had arrived with the promised ingredient.

-Checking my list of ingredients I realized I was still missing one item – liquid Coconut Cream for the icing.
+Checking my list of ingredients, I realized I was still missing one item – liquid Coconut Cream for the icing.
 Rats!
-I started walking to the big grocery store about fifteen minutes south-west our our house, passing neighbourhood friends.
-“Hola Lynda” (pronounced Leenda) they greeted as I walked past.
-“Cómo estás?”
-In the grocery store I met up with Chuck who offered me a ride home.
+I started walking to the big grocery store about fifteen minutes southwest our our house, passing neighbourhood friends.
+“Hola Lynda” (pronounced Leenda), they greeted me as I walked past. “¿Cómo estás?”
+In the grocery store, I met up with Chuck, who offered me a ride home.
 I love this island.

 Marcy & Chuck's kitchen - baking the cakes

 On to the next step.
-Sifting, measuring, mixing the ingredients into the batter and it's final ready for the oven – but wait, we don't have an oven.
-We seldom bake and having a hot appliance in my tropically-warm kitchen just seemed so unnecessary.
-After a quick walk up the street to Marcy and Chuck's house carrying a big bowl of cake batter, pans, and assorted utensils, I popped the cake pans into their oven.
+Sifting, measuring, mixing the ingredients into the batter, and it's finally ready for the oven – but wait, we don't have an oven.
+We seldom bake, and having a hot appliance in my tropically warm kitchen just seemed so unnecessary.
+After a quick walk up the street to Marcy and Chuck's house, carrying a big bowl of cake batter, pans, and assorted utensils, I popped the cake pans into their oven.

 I smiled as we drove past Patricio's construction crew, working on a new house on our street.
-Several of the guys caught the scent of the freshly baked cakes, their noses twitching like our little terrier-cross dog, wondering where and what that great smell was.
-Sorry guys, not this time.
-I'll bake you something else – soon.
+Several of the guys caught the scent of the freshly baked cakes, their noses twitching like Sparky, our little terrier-cross dog, wondering where and what that great smell was.
+Sorry, guys, not this time.
+I'll bake you something soon.

 This is a cake that took a neighbourhood to create, and it was shared with the neighbourhood.
 Friends and family, nieces and nephews, old friends, and new friends – it was the best cake ever!